syncfusion-content/install-docs/Common/FAQ/How-to-remove-the-licensing-error-that-pops-up-each-time-the-application-is-run.md

 ---
 layout: post
 title: Installer FAQ - Steps to Remove Licensing Error | Syncfusion
-description: Learn here information about how to remove the licensing error that pops up each time the application is run
+description: Learn here information about how to remove the licensing error that pops up each time the application is run.
 platform: common
 control: Essential Studio
 documentation: ug